Immersing pupils in nature, as a context for learning

 How does the course work?

-Using place responsive ideas, you and your learners will engage in places and nature in a deep and meaningful way.
+Using place based learning, you and your learners will engage in places and nature in a deep and meaningful way.
 It will help you embed outdoor learning in your teaching practice and planning.
 This course will also give you the confidence and skills to deliver quality learning experiences in the outdoors and by challenging you to share that learning with colleagues.

 Teaching in Nature has been developed by Stirling University, Scottish Natural Heritage and Grounds for Learning.
 It has been running for a number of years, with great success, and you can see what colleagues have been doing at the Stirling University site.